What is a car service, and why is it important?

 Silver, Gold and Platinum services include:

-19. Check Fuel Cap: ensure that this is safely locking and without any damage.
+19. Check the Fuel Cap: ensure that this is safely locking and without any damage.

 20. Check Radiator and Cooling Fan Condition: ensure that sufficient coolant can access the radiator and that the fan can turn efficiently to distribute the cool air.